ksikka/readingblog/contents/articles/01-berkeley-db/index.md

 template: article.jade
 ---

-In my quest to learn more about how about databases work, I started with Berkeley DB for one reason: simplicity.
+In my quest to learn more about how databases work,
+I started with Berkeley DB for one reason: simplicity.
 It doesn't parse SQL, it doesn't create a query plan, it doesn't have a client/server architecture.
 It's just a key-value store that you `#include` in your code.